Brandonk1023/React-Professional-Portfolio/README.md

 # React-Professional-Portfolio
-A professional portfolio page.

 ## Description

-This is a REACT portfolio application page.
-This was created to allow users to view my portfolio in an easily accessible way.
-The building of the porfolio allowed me to practice using REACT and bootstrap technologies to present myself a professional manner.
+This application is a React portfolio application to allow users to easily view my projects.
+This application made using React, Tailwind, and DaisyUI.
+The reason behind making this application is to allow users a quicker, easier way to view projects, and to also practice React front-end and UI development.

 ## Table of Contents